llhd-org/llhd-website/README.md

 The frontend lives in the `frontend/` directory and is just a static HTML, CSS, and JS file.

+To render the specification, run

+    npm run render

 ## Server

 The web server lives in the `server/` directory.
 During development, you can place the following environment variables in a `.env` file on disk in that directory.
 In production, these should be set according to the deployment environment.